 How to adjust CI/CD integration

-The most logical way to enhance software quality is to make quality checks more frequent.
+The most logical way to enhance software quality is to focus on QA process improvements, ensuring quality checks are more frequent and effective.
 So to ensure faster feedback to developers and their prompt response, embed autonomous testing at every stage of the CI/CD workflow.

 CI/CD testing transformation framework: